Nutrient-Drug Interactions

 Table

-Certain drugs affect vitamin absorption or metabolism (see table Possible Effects of Drugs on Vitamin Absorption or Metabolism).
+Certain medications affect vitamin absorption or metabolism (see table Possible Effects of Drugs on Vitamin Absorption or Metabolism).

 Table